GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 // The AkashicGameManager script is a component of the root GameObject
 // on the GameManager prefab in Assets/Resources.
 //
-// This script contains references to our MonoSystems parent Transform,
+// This script contains references to the parent Transforms of the StateMachines,
+// MonoSystems, EntitySystems, and Controllers
-// and the controllers parent Transform.
-These parent Transforms are
-// used for controlling the timing of when their Unity Lifecycle methods
+// These parent Transforms are used for controlling the timing of when
-// are executed, and ensures that no one will attempt to get MonoSystems
+// their Unity Lifecycle methods are executed, and ensures that none of them will
+// attempt to get MonoSystems and so on, or broadcast Message Events prior
-// or broadcast messages before the game has been bootstrapped. namespace Akashic.Runtime
+// to the completion of game bootstrapping. namespace Akashic.Runtime
 {
     // This class is internal to the Core namespace and sealed to prevent
     // extension via inheritance.
     //
     // We inherit from GameManager, which takes care of the logic for:
-    // - Instantiating this singleton prior to the scene loading.
+    // - Instantiation of this Singleton prior to the scene loading.
-    // - Provides inherited methods for adding/removing/publishing Messages.
+    // - Adding/removing/publishing Message Events.
-    // - Provides an inherited method for Adding MonoSystems.
-    // - Provides an inherited method for getting MonoSystems for dependency
-    //   injection enabling cross-platform data and code sharing.
-    // - Allows us to override OnInitialized, an empty method called
-    //   in the underlying GameManager script after the singleton is
-    //   instantiated, where we can perform post-instantiation
-    //   operations for bootstrapping the game, or anything else
-    //   that may be needed.
+    // - Adding/removing/getting StateMachines, MonoSystems, and EntitySystems.
-    internal sealed class AkashicGameManager : GameManager
+    // - Giving us access to various overrides related to game bootstrapping. internal sealed class AkashicGameManager : GameManager
     {
+        // All parent transforms used for individual StateMachines, MonoSystems, EntitySystems,
+        // and Controllers are organized under the "Management" header.
+        //
-        // For every MonoSystem created for the game:
+        // For every StateMachine, MonoSystem, or EntitySystem created for the game:
+        //
-        // - Create a child GameObject under the MonoSystemsParentTransform
+        // - Create a child GameObject under the associated ParentTransform in the prefab
-        // - Serialize a reference to the GameObject's MonoBehaviour MonoSystem
+        // - Serialize a reference to the GameObject's MonoBehaviour StateMachine,
-        //   component into the editor.
+        //   MonoSystem, or EntitySystem component into the editor.
+        // - Drag and drop the child GameObject to the appropriate serialized field [Header("Management")]
+        [SerializeField] private Transform statesParentTransform;

+        [SerializeField] private Transform monoSystemsParentTransform;

+        [SerializeField] private Transform entitySystemsParentTransform;

+        // We use the controllersParentTransform purely for timing.
+        // This prevents any Controllers on the GameManager prefab
+        // from interacting with a StateMachine, MonoSystem, or EntitySystem
+        // before bootstrapping is complete.
+        [SerializeField] private Transform controllersParentTransform;

+        // We should keep our StateMachines, MonoSystems, EntitySystems, and Controllers
+        // organized under their own headers.
+        //
+        // Since we are referencing the MonoBehaviour script component from the GameObject
+        // associated with our StateMachines, MonoSystems, and EntitySystems, we
+        // serialize their MonoBehaviour script components into the editor.
+        [Header("State Machines")]
+        [SerializeField] private ExampleStateMachine exampleStateMachine;

         [Header("MonoSystems")]
-        [SerializeField]
-        private ExampleMonoSystem exampleMonoSystem;
+        [SerializeField] private ExampleMonoSystem exampleMonoSystem;

-        // We use the MonoSystemsParentTransform for timing.
-        // This ensures that all MonoSystems Awake() at the same time.
-        [SerializeField]
-        private Transform MonoSystemsParentTransform;

-        // We use the controllersParentTransform for timing.
-        // This prevents any controllers on the GameManager prefab
-        // from getting a MonoSystem before bootstrapping is complete.
-        [Header("Management")]
+        [Header("Entity MonoSystems")]
-        [SerializeField]
+        [SerializeField] private ExampleEntitySystem exampleEntitySystem;

-        private Transform controllersParentTransform;
+        // Note that we do not need to serialize references to individual Controllers.

-        // We set the name of the instantiated GameManager prefab
+        // At runtime and after instantiation, we set the name of the instantiated
-        // to be the same as this script component.
-In our case,
+        // GameManager prefab to be the same as this script component.
-        // it will be name AkashicGameManager.
-        protected override string GetApplicationName()
+        // In our case, it will be name AkashicGameManager. protected override string GetGameName()
         {
             return nameof(AkashicGameManager);
         }